rock-knowledge-reasoning/knowledge-reasoning-owlapi/README.md

 ### General Documentation
 In general we recommend the usage of the OWL editor protége: http://protege.stanford.edu in case you want to edit/create OWL model files.
-Make sure you export as RDF/XML -- this is currently the only supported format for import.
+Make sure you export as RDF/XML (.owl) or in Turtle Syntax (.ttl) -- as supported formats for import.

 Currently this library supports a limit modelling capability, i.e., the main limitations arises from the fact that modelling from user level is done mainly through NamedInvididuals.
-Thus, anonymous classes and complex constructs such as Collections, OneOf, UnionOf classes is currently not supported.
+Anonymous classes and classes representing collections of OneOf, UnionOf classes are currently not supported.

 #### Examples
 The following examples shall help you to understand the user interface and